prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "You can't."

-"Can!"

-"Can't!"

-An uncomfortable pause.
+" I can!"

+" You can't!"

+% Both fell silent.
 Then Tom said:

-"What's your name?"
+"What's your name?" - he asked.

-"'Tisn't any of your business, maybe."
+"'isn't any of your business, maybe."

 "Well I 'low I'll MAKE it my business."

 "Well why don't you?"

 "If you say much, I will."

-"Much—much—MUCH.
-There now."
+%- Two words!
+%- Two words!
+%- Two words!
+% Get it!
 "Oh, you think you're mighty smart, DON'T you?
 I could lick you with one hand tied behind me, if I wanted to."